ramsey6340/portfolio/docs/translation-template.md

   ],

   // About Me
-  "aboutDescription": "Hello!
+  "aboutDescription": "Salam!
 I'm Aladdine, an apprentice developer and third-year student at ESGI Paris, specializing in mobile and IoT development.
 Passionate about the mobile ecosystem, I combine my studies with my practical expericence to build intuitive and feature-rich applications.\nI aspire to put my skills to work on inspiring and challenging projects.", // about text that is displayed in "About Me" section

   // Experiences
   "experiences": [